bsc-pm/dlb/doc/user_guide/source/contents.rst

 Scripts
 =======

-These scripts are provided for users to simplify the process of enabling some DLB module for their applications.
-These scripts should be copied to a write-access location, modify them if needed and execute them before the application.
-Typically, these scripts are correctly configured and should work out of the box, but it is recommended to double check the *Run* section at the bottom of the files and check whether the appropriate DLB library is configured.
-Refer to :ref:`how_to_scripts` for a usage example.
+These scripts are provided for users to simplify the process of enabling some DLB modules for their applications.
+These scripts may be copied to a writable location, modified as required, and run alongside the application as in ``./dlb_script.sh <app> <args>``.
+Typically, these scripts are correctly configured and should work out of the box, but it is recommended to double check the *Run* section at the bottom of the files and that the appropriate DLB library is configured.
+See :ref:`examples` for a usage example.

 **lewi_omp.sh**
     This script enables the LeWI module on OpenMP applications.
 It also enables OMPT